 - Use an authenticator application instead of a mobile phone SMS message for two-factor authentication whenever possible.

-- Don’t respond to suspicious text, voice, or email messages.
+- Don’t respond to any suspicious text, voice, or email messages.

 - Don’t overshare personal information on social media and other public platforms.

 These are basic security tips you can take to better protect your accounts.
-You can also reach out to the organization’s you receive services from to learn other ways you can secure your accounts.
-It can benefit you in the long run to have the proper security measures in place.
+You can also reach out to the organizations you receive services from to learn other ways you can secure your accounts.
+It will benefit you in the long run to have the proper security measures in place.